eobermuhlner/java-scriptengine/README.md

 ## Compiling

-Calling `ScriptEngine.eval()` multiple times is very efficient¨because the same script has to be compiled every time.
+Calling `ScriptEngine.eval()` multiple times is very efficient because the same script has to be compiled every time.

 The `JavaScriptEngine` implements the `Compilable` interface which